 Particle density and distribution has been widely shown to improve on the addition of an ultrathin (2-3 nm) carbon (UTC) layer to a grid1,2,3.
 Data quality has improved for both QUANTIFOIL® 4 Holey Carbon Films and UltrAuFoil® 5 Gold Supports when a UTC layer is applied.

-An additional carbon layer can be added to any QUANTIFOIL® holey carbon film support on request.
+An additional UTC layer can be added to most QUANTIFOIL® Holey Carbon Film supports on request.
 The most popular thickness is 2 nm, but thicker, more stable, 3 and 5 nm layers are also available, and even 10 nm is possible.
-If you are interested in adding an ultrathin carbon layer to UltrAuFoil® gold supports, please contact us for further details.
+For an additional UTC on QUANTIFOIL® Holey Carbon Film supports, please request a quote.
+Alternatively, if you are interested in adding a UTC layer to UltrAuFoil® Holey Gold supports, please contact us for further details.

 Shown in the image is the structure of Photorhabdus luminescens TcdA1, a large multisubunit complex toxin, with activity against insects, whose structure was determined using images collected on QUANTIFOIL® R 2/1 grids with a 2 nm additional carbon layer6.
 Many biomolecules have a strong affinity for carbon, and a number of factors contribute to a resulting improvement in specimen quality:

 The use of an additional ultrathin layer of Carbon is a well-established method to improve particle dispersion, and other recent examples include:

 Zhao et al. Regulation of translation by ribosomal RNA pseudouridylation.
 Sci Adv 9: eadg8190 (2023)

 Zheng et al. Cryo-EM and femtosecond spectroscopic studies provide mechanistic insight into the energy transfer in CpcL-phycobilisomes.
 Nat.
 Commun.
 14: 3961 (2023)